cebuckmaster/udacity_azure_project1_cms_app/WRITEUP.md

 A Azure Apps service removes all requirements of maintaining a virtual machine and allows the user/developer to focues on application and data development.
 App Services range in price based on size.
 App Services has autoscaling as a built in service and has integrated load balancer.
 Apps Servers can have integrated workflow into a code repository or Azure Dev Ops for continues integration and continues deployment of application changes.

+#
+## Choice for CSM App

 For the CMS Article application I am choosing Azure App Services to quickly deply this python based web application.
 Since will will be the most cost effective and provide the reliabilty and scaling I might need as this application popularity increases.

+#

+## Change from App Service to VM

 If the CMS Article application required 3rd party software or required a mix of Linux and Windows sytems then using Virtual Machines would be a better choice for the application enviroment.
+Also if you need to have more control over the operating system for special configurations a VM would be a better choice.